Today was our second day on the Whanganui River, a long 44km stretch that gave us more interesting rapids than yesterday.

 CareFree had been there in 2018, and wasn’t interested in going back to the bridge.
 I wasn’t too keen on an hour and a half round trip detour when we still had a long day of paddling ahead of us.
 (Plus we’d already been to a Tunnel to Nowhere, on the Benton MacKaye Trail.)

-Canoeing today was a lot easier than it was yesterday, in that we’d better figure out how to work as a team to control the boat.
+Canoeing today was a lot easier than it was yesterday, in that we had better figured out how to work as a team to control the boat.
 There were fewer rapids than yesterday, but they were more interesting, and made us work a little harder.
 That was good: the main event tomorrow is the “50/50” rapid, so-named because there’s (supposedly) about a 50-50 chance of capsizing.
 But the river is still running a little higher than usual, so I expect it’s not going to be as bad as the averages say.

 We stopped for two snack breaks, and then an unexpected third break to dip in the river for a little swim when Miriam waved us over from a small beach.
 (Tabea was also there, as were a Canadian couple, Melanie and Oliver.)
 I made the mistake of taking my boots off, which made my feet very unhappy because of the rocky river bed.